AEW Double or Nothing lineup: The annual Memorial Day weekend event - Pro Wrestling Dot Net

 -Mercedes Mone vs. Jamie Hayter in the Owen Hart Foundation women’s tournament finals

--Will Ospreay vs. TBD in the Owen Hart Foundation men’s tournament finals

-Powell’s POV: Ospreay will face the winner of the Hangman Page vs. Kyle Fletcher semifinal match that will be held on Wednesday’s Dynamite.
-AEW appears to be setting up another Anarchy in the Arena match for this event, but they have not officially announced the match.
+Powell’s POV: Hangman Page beat Kyle Fletcher in a semifinal match on Wednesday’s Dynamite.
+AEW appears to be setting up another Anarchy in the Arena match for this event, but they have not officially announced it.
 AEW pay-per-views cost $49.99 and are available on traditional pay-per-view television, TrillerTV.com, Amazon Prime, and other streaming platforms.
+Join me for my live review of Double Or Nothing.
+I will also host a same-night audio review for Dot Net Members (including our Patreon patrons).

 Be the first to comment